MaJoseNG/OpenSeesDocumentation/source/user/manual/material/ndMaterials/OrthotropicRAConcrete.rst

 OrthotropicRotatingAngleConcrete Material
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This command is used to construct an OrthotropicRotatingAngleConcrete material object.
 It is the abstract representation of an orthotropic concrete layer (plane stress) 2D material with the rotating angle and tangent formulation for cycling or reversed loading with damage.
-In this formulation, the constitutive model of concrete in each of the principal strain directions can be represented by a uniaxial concrete model.
+In this formulation, the constitutive model of concrete in each of the principal strain directions (:math:`\theta_{pd}`) can be represented by a uniaxial concrete model (based on the work of Rojas et al., 2016).

 .. figure:: OrthotropicRAConcrete_figure.jpg
 	:align: center